adeira/universe/src/packages/relay/README.md

-This package is **opinionated Relay wrapper**.
+This package is **opinionated Relay wrapper** used at Kiwi.com.
 Goal of this package is to create powerful yet simple to use Relay wrapper with all the important features:

 - query logging during development
 - network fetching with retries and timeouts (see `@kiwicom/fetch`)